graasp/graasp-apps/docs/api.md

 - `itemId`: the item id corresponding to the current app
 - `data`: object containing any necessary data
 - `type`: the related action related to the data
-- `creator`: the member id who created the item
+- `creator`: the member id who created the app data
 - `visibility`: availability of the app data, either `member` or `item` (default: `member`)
+  -  `member`: the app data can be managed by the creator and members with admin permission.
+Members with write permission can view them but cannot modify them.
+  - `item`: the app data can be managed by the creator and members with admin permission.
+All other members can view them but cannot modify them.
 - `createdAt`: creation timestamp of the app data
 - `updatedAt`: update timestamp of the app data

 ### GET App Data